rust-lang/book/nostarch/chapter15.md

 in other languages as well.
 Rust has a variety of smart pointers defined in the standard library that provide functionality beyond that provided by references.
-To explore the general concept, we'll look at a couple of different examples of smart pointers, including *reference counting* smart pointer types.
+To explore the general concept, we'll look at a couple of different examples of smart pointers, including a *reference counting* smart pointer type.
 This pointer enables you to allow data to have multiple owners by keeping track of the number of owners and, when no owners remain, cleaning up the data.